jh3nd3rs0n/jargyle/README.md

     The option `-Pcoverage` can be removed if you do not want the aggregated test coverage reports produced.

+    **Important: Port Requirements for Integration Tests**

-    When executing the integration tests, the integration tests use only the loopback address and the local port numbers assigned by the local system.
+    The integration tests use the loopback address and local port numbers.
+To ensure the integration tests run correctly, the following local ports must be available (not blocked by a firewall or other application):
-    However, the following specified local port numbers need to be open:

-    -   `1080`: This default port number is used for SOCKS servers set up for testing.
+    -   `1080`: This port is used by the SOCKS servers created during testing.
-    -   `8000`: This port number is used for a Kerberos Key Distribution Center (KDC) set up for testing.
+        Ensure no other SOCKS server is running on this port.

-    -   `9000`: This port number is used for a Kerberos Key Distribution Center (KDC) set up for testing.
+    -   `8000` and `9000`: These ports are used by Kerberos Key Distribution Center (KDC) instances for testing GSS-API/Kerberos functionality.
+        These are needed for running tests that involve GSS-API authentication.